hyperledger-labs/blockchain-carbon-accounting/hardhat/docs/carbon-tracker.md

 ## Carbon tracker NFT applications

-This service target industries, and their supply chain counterparts, with commercial advantage (and/or policy mandate) to provide embedded emission transparency.
+This service target industries, and their supply chain counterparts, with commercial advantage (and/or policy mandate) to provide embedded emissions data.

 For example, the [Carbon Border Adjustement Mechanism drafted by the European Commission](https://ec.europa.eu/info/sites/default/files/carbon_border_adjustment_mechanism_0.pdf).
 It requires importers of targeted energy intensive commodities (e.g., steel, cement, alumininum, fertilizers) to disclose simple and complex (embedded) emissions.
 These will be subject to carbon import tariffs equivalent to the price of GHG allowances purchased under the European Unions Emission Trading System (EU ETS).

 Another application is the creation of emission performance certificates issued to fuel and other commodity producers.
 For exmaple, to certify that a producer has low gas flaring and methane leakage on its production.
 [Flare Intel](https://flareintel.com/) provoides a service that could be used to verify flaring from facilities on a global scale.
 The World Bank has also set up an [Imported Flared Gas (IFG) index](https://www.ggfrdata.org/#imported-flare-gas-index) as a measure of the embedded flared emission in international oil trade.
 The Carbon Tracker NFTs could be issued in conjunction with such an index to prove an importer has committed to lowering its IFG index.